-Students are free to select any topic they choose.
-However, you are strongly advised to choose a topic that matches the subject specialism of at least one member of academic staff in the School.
-The brief summary should include an indication of whether it will involve fieldwork or not (and if so, a brief description of the aim of the fieldwork - although note that we STRONGLY advise against empirical research at M.A. level).
-Providing that the title is approved, supervisors will then be allocated and you should work with your supervisor on refining the topic and preparing work for the dissertation.
+Students are required to submit a provisional title and a brief summary of their proposed topic to Nuria Hortiguela by 4th December 2015.
+The brief summary should include an indication of whether it will involve fieldwork or not (and if so, a brief description of the aim of the fieldwork).
+Supervisors will then be allocated and students should work with their supervisor on refining their topic and preparing work for their dissertation.
 Students will be matched to supervisors based on the experience and expertise that the member of staff can provide, balanced with the workloads of individual staff members.
+Students will be notified of their dissertation supervisor in February 2016.
+A meeting will take place in April 2016 in which general guidance will be provided as to what you can expect of your supervisor throughout the dissertation process, and also what the School and your supervisor will expect from you.

-By Wednesday 1st June 2016 you will be asked to complete a form which will be sent to you via the Programme Administrator, on which you should write the title that has been agreed for your dissertation.
-If the dissertation has any ethical implications, there will also be material to be submitted for this.
+In April 2016 you will be asked to complete a form which will be sent to you via the Programme Administrator, on which you should write your proposed title.
 The form should then be signed by your supervisor.
-This form must be returned to the Teaching and Student Support Office by a date to be decided (which you will be informed of nearer the time).
+This form must be returned to the Teaching Support Office by 5th June 2016.

-10.2 DISSERTATION SUPERVISION
+11.2 DISSERTATION SUPERVISION